-A broad chargeability anomaly at approximately 1 km depth could potentially indicate disseminated sulfides formed around a deep porphyry or skarn deposit below the Mammoth Breccia Pipe as shown in Figure 7-27.
-The chargeability anomaly is below a distinct bedding-parallel resistivity anomaly and has a clear pipe-like resistive feature that is roughly centered above the mineralization target.
-Several copper- and/or gold-rich (i.e., relative to the Tintic Main District average values) mineralized fissures occur above the geophysical target radiating outwards.
-However, the centrally located Carisa Stock is nearby at surface to the southeast indicating some capacity for intrusive activity in the area and therefore possible development of mineralization (Kerr and Hanneman, 2020a).
+A deep, broad chargeability anomaly at approximately 1 km depth was recognized in early inversions of Typhoon[TM] data and was interpreted as potentially indicative of disseminated sulfides formed around a deep porphyry or skarn deposit below or adjacent to the Mammoth Breccia Pipe (Figure 7-28).
+The chargeability anomaly is below a distinct bedding-parallel resistivity anomaly and has a clear pipe-like resistive feature that is roughly centered above the mineralization prospect.
+Several copper and/or gold-rich (i.e. relative to the Tintic Main District average values) mineralized fissures occur above the geophysical anomaly radiating outwards.
+However, the centrally located Carisa Stock is nearby at surface to the southeast, indicating some capacity for intrusive activity in the area and therefore possible development of mineralization (Kerr and Hanneman, 2020a).